mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

 - **Liquidity**: Deep markets ensure easy entry and exit
 - **Performance**: Beats the vast majority of active strategies over time

-But it also has the following limitatons:
+But it also has the following limitations:

 - **Small-Cap Underrepresentation**: High-growth smaller companies receive minimal index weight.
 The Russell 2000 outperformed the S&P 500 in six of ten years from 2010-2020, yet its impact on broad indices remained negligible.
 - **Disruption Lag**: The index can be slow to embrace transformative companies.
 For example, Tesla, despite dominating electric vehicles, remained excluded until 2020 due to inconsistent profitability requirements.